unicef/design-system/developer-docs.md

 interface of a UNICEF web application.
 Here you will find the technical documentation with examples of the HTML and CSS classes.

-This implementation is based on [bootstrap 4.0](https;//getbootstrap.com), one of the most popular and widely used frameworks on the Interent.
+This implementation is based on [bootstrap 4.0](https;//getbootstrap.com), one of the most popular and widely used frameworks on the Internet.
 For brevity, we assume the reader is familiar with this framework, and has a good understanding of HTML as well as SCSS/CSS.

 If you need to define or design a user interface for a UNICEF application you will need to understand how and when to use each of the elements defined in this document.
 To get that knowledge, please, read our __[design guidelines](guidelines)__.